 According to The Times, the UK plans to form an alliance of democratic nations to create a 5G alternative to Huawei.
+This comes after the UK spent months resisting US pressure to ban Huawei.

 The Times says the 5G alliance group will include the G7 nations: Canada, France, Germany, Italy, Japan, the UK and the United States as well as Australia, South Korea and India.